Francisco Domenech: DNC Superdelegate and Democratic Party conventions

-Political career and campaign management
+Political career

-Francisco Domenech is the most successful manager of Island-wide campaigns in Puerto Rico's history, with a record of 7-0 wins.
+Francisco Domenech has been considered by political analyst as the most successful manager of Island-wide campaigns in Puerto Rico's history, with a record of 7-0 wins.
 Since 2008, he has contributed his management, strategic, and political skills to the overwhelming victories of female candidates in presidential, gubernatorial, and congressional primaries, and in congressional elections.
 Primarily working for Hillary Clinton and Jenniffer González Colón.

-In 2008 and 2016, Domenech served as the campaign manager in Puerto Rico for Hillary Clinton’s primary campaign for the Democratic presidential nomination.
-Clinton overwhelmingly won both of these primaries, with 68% of the vote in 2008 (to Barack Obama’s 32%) and with 62% of the vote in 2016 (to Bernie Sanders' 38%).
+In 2008 and 2016, Domenech served as the campaign manager in Puerto Rico for Hillary Clinton's primary campaign for the Democratic presidential nomination.
+Clinton overwhelmingly won both of these primaries, with 68% of the vote in 2008 (to Barack Obama's 32%) and with 62% of the vote in 2016 (to Bernie Sanders' 38%).

 In 2015- 2016, Domenech served as campaign manager for Jenniffer González Colón’s historic primary and election campaigns for Resident Commissioner of Puerto Rico non-voting seat in Congress.
 In the primaries, González Colón beat her opponent, former gubernatorial candidate Carlos I. Pesquera, 71% to 29%, securing the NPP's nomination for Resident Commissioner in the general elections.
 Her running mate, future governor Ricardo Rosselló barely beat his opponent, future governor Pedro Pierluisi, 51% to 49%.
 That year, González Colón went on to secure the congressional seat in the general elections, garnering the most votes of any other candidate in the election.
 On November 8, 2016, and after 15 months of campaigning, Domenech successfully led a campaign team that made history by electing the first woman in 115 years since the Resident Commissioner position had been created back in 1902, and youngest person to represent Puerto Rico in the U.S. Congress.

 During the 2019-2020 election cycle, which redefined all the rules for running a political campaign due to the impact of COVID-19 Mr. Domenech once again served as Congresswoman González's campaign manager for her re-election bid to another four (4) year term as Puerto Rico's Resident Commissioner in Congress.
 Ms. González comfortably defeated her four (4) opponents, winning her re-election by 41.18% of the vote, with a 9% lead over closest opponent.
 She also achieved the most votes out of any candidates running for any elected office on the Island.